lzwjava/Reveal-In-GitHub/README.md

  Blame          |⌃⇧⌘B | https://github.com/lzwjava/LZAlbum/blame/fd7224/LZAlbum/manager/LZAlbumManager.m#L40
  Notifications  |⌃⇧⌘N | https://github.com/leancloud/LZAlbum/notifications?all=1

 The shortcuts are carefully designed.
 They will not confict to Xcode default shortcuts.
+The shortcut pattern is ⌃⇧⌘ + First Character of the menu title.

 Blame (find who latestly modify current line):